mwagstaff/scriptable/bromley-bins/README.md

 # Bromley Bins

-Designed for use as a small widget, showing any bins due for collection on the following day, given a valid Bromley "bin ID".
+Designed for use as a small widget, showing the next collection date and which bins are due for collection, given a valid Bromley "bin ID".

 ## Installation